sauerbraten/waiter/README.md

     /connect p1x.pw

+## Features

+What works:

+- insta & effic (but rocket and grenade don't show up for other players)
+- global auth
+- local auth
+- setting mastermode
+- forcing gamemode and/or map
+- changing your name
+- extinfo

+What doesn't work yet:

+- all other modes
+- mode/map voting
+- demo recording

 ## Installing

 Make sure you have Go installed as well as the ENet development headers (on Fedora, `sudo dnf install enet-devel`).
 Run `go install github.com/sauerbraten/waiter/cmd/waiter` to install the `waiter` command in your `$GOPATH/bin` (which should by in your `$PATH`).